 You can read how to use trains in Italy here (it is geared to families with kids but not just!)

 Getting around Tuscany by bus

 Buses are also a good way to get around Tuscany, especially to reach smaller towns that might not have a train station or only be served by erratic train service.

-there are several bus companies in Tuscany and the bus timetables are usually available in Tourist offices or in tabacconists (tabaccai) which are also the type of shops selling tickets.
+There are several bus companies in Tuscany and the bus timetables are usually available in Tourist offices or in tobacconists (tabaccai) which are also the type of shops selling tickets.